What is a Boil Water Advisory?

 Tap water should be boiled vigorously for at least one full minute prior to using.
 The minute starts when the water begins to bubble.
 Water should be boiled for the following uses: drinking, cooking, ice making, washing dishes, brushing teeth, preparing food or drinks, and watering animals.
 Wait for the water to cool before using or store in the refrigerator in a clean container.
 Do not use water from any appliance connected to your water lines.
 Boiling removes any harmful bacteria in the water that may cause illness.

 Is the water safe for bathing and laundering clothes?

 The water is safe for bathing and laundering clothes because these bacteria can only cause harm to your body if they are swallowed.
 Use caution when bathing a toddler or baby.
 Consider giving them a quick rinse at the sink or a sponge bath since they can very easily swallow bath water.

 How should I wash dishes during a Boil Water Advisory?

 Household dishwashers are generally safe to use if the final rinse temperature reaches 150 degrees or the dishwasher has a sanitation cycle.
 To hand wash dishes, use hot soapy water (you may add one tablespoon of bleach per gallon as a precaution) and rinse the dishes in boiled water.

 An advisory will remain in effect until the water line is repaired and bacteriological sample results have determined water is safe to drink.
-Typically, a minimum of 24 to 48 hours from the time of repair.
+Typically, this is a minimum of 24 to 48 hours from the time of repair.

 JCPU will lift the boil water advisory when the results from the testing have confirmed that the water is safe to drink.
-Depending on how you received notification, will decide how you will be informed that the Advisory is lifted and water is safe to drink (door hanger/CodeRED Notification/or media and radio).
+Depending on how you received notification, will decide how you will be informed that the Advisory is lifted and water is safe to drink (door hanger/JoCo Alerts Notification/or media and radio).